unesxavi/flutter_bad_jokes_app/README.md

-# Flutter Bad Jokes App.
+# Flutter Jokes App

 ## Getting Started

-In this app we will cover the basic of Flutter and the Dart programming language by building a simple Bad Jokes application.
+In this app we will cover the basic of Flutter and the Dart programming language by building a simple Jokes application.